Carolfu2008/CIO-Connect-Data-Science-Masterclass/README.md

       - https://www.coursera.org/
   4. __EdX__ -- Website hosting course materials from various universities.
       - https://www.edx.org/
   5. __Meetup__ -- Platform connecting people with similar interests.
 Best thing to do, if you are serious about the discipline, is to connect yourself with like minded individuals.
 After a quick Google search I found out that there are several meetups in Hong Kong on various topics related to ML/AI/DS.
+Following are three of the largest Meetups on the topic(s) in question:
       - https://www.meetup.com/data-science-hk/?_cookie-check=IwlPov9IRA1--BnQ
       - https://www.meetup.com/Artificial-Intelligence-HK/
       - https://www.meetup.com/chatbot-ai-hong-kong/